sabrinaforrester/notebook.py/readme.md

     `age = int(input("How old are you today?"))`

-- end is the string that is added to the end of the string being printed `print(name, end=" ")`
+- end is the string that is added to the end of the string being printed
+    - send to the print function to prevent it from adding a newline character `print(name, end=" ")`
     `print("is " + str(age) + " years old", end=" ")`
     `print("and loves the color" + color + ".", end=" ")`